14 Proven Moving Day Tips That You Really Need

 Label Your Moving Boxes Clearly

 Your movers won’t know how to handle certain boxes and their contents if they don’t know what’s in them.
 This is why it is of crucial importance to properly label boxes of all sizes when packing, especially those that contain fragile glassware, computers, or other electronics.
 Write these labels clearly, in big letters, on at least three sides of each box.
+No matter if you are packing books or clothes, everything should be properly market.
 You could also write down the room a particular box should go to because even if you’re moving into a smaller home, movers might misplace them if they are not labeled clearly.

 Protect Your House or Apartment